oslokommune/okdata-cli/DEVELOPMENT.md

 ## Uploading to PyPI

-Origo CLI releases are hosted at [PyPI](https://pypi.org/project/okdata-cli/), making it easy to install using `pip install okdata-cli`.
+Okdata CLI releases are hosted at [PyPI](https://pypi.org/project/okdata-cli/), making it easy to install using `pip install okdata-cli`.

 Use the following recipe when uploading a new release to PyPI: